woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

 = 2020.10.29 - version 2.1.3 =
- * Fix - Prevent JavaScript error triggered while trying to refund orders
+ * Fix - Prevent error triggered while trying to refund orders

 = 2020.10.28 - version 2.1.2 =
  * Tweak - Default variation selection will be synced to Facebook if the default product variation is already synced